how-tos

 Sometimes, it’s beneficial to mix hiring approaches.
 For example:

-• An agency can bootstrap a product and create the initial style;
+• an agency can bootstrap a product and create the initial style;

-• In-house designers can be hired later to manage A/B and usability testing, long-term support, and optimization.
+• in-house designers can be hired later to manage A/B and usability testing, long-term support, and optimization.

 Addressing the main risk of hiring a design agency